 If you choose to register or renew your partnership or sole proprietorship application directly with the government, there are costs for several items.
-To register or renew your business name, it costs $60 online or $80 by mail or in person for sole proprietorship or general partnership; and it costs $210 for limited partnership.
-There are additional costs for name search ($8-$26 depending on the types of search).
+To register or renew your business name, it costs $60 online, by mail or email for a sole proprietorship or a general partnership; and it costs $210 for a limited partnership.
+There are additional costs for the name search report (typically around $25 for a NUANS name report).

 How to incorporate a business in Ontario

-Incorporating your business means you’re essentially creating another entity.
-Your business will have the rights and liability protection that is similar to a person.
+Incorporating your business means you’re essentially creating another legal entity.
+Your business will have the rights and liability protection that is similar to a person’s.
 What’s important to remember is that these rights are only extended provincially.
 You’ll have to incorporate federally for those benefits to be recognized across the country.
 Read Ownr’s guide on whether incorporation or a sole proprietorship is right for you.

-For the above reasons, the registration requirements for incorporating your business in Ontario is more detailed and more expensive than incorporating as a sole proprietorship or partnership: you’ll have the option to register either a business name or a business number, and complete what’s called Articles of Incorporation, which is essentially a summary that outlines the purpose of your business.
-There are a lot of steps to incorporate, so take your time to make sure nothing is missed.
+For the above reasons, the registration requirements for incorporating your business in Ontario are more detailed and expensive than incorporating as a sole proprietorship or partnership: you’ll have the option to register either a business name or a business number, and a set of documents called Articles of Incorporation, which is essentially a summary that outlines the purpose of your business.
+There are a lot of steps to incorporate, so take your time to make sure nothing is missed if filing yourself.

 1. Search for possible business names

-If you decide to incorporate with a business name (vs. a business number), similar to a partnership or sole proprietorship, it’s a good idea to start with a basic name search.
-Once you’ve determined that you can proceed with your name, it’s time to run a formal business name search against the government database (a.k.a.
-NUANS name search), which is necessary before you take the next step of completing your Articles of Incorporation.
+If you decide to incorporate using a unique business name (opting over a business number), similar to a partnership or sole proprietorship, it’s a good idea to start with a basic name search.
+Once you’ve determined that you can proceed with your name, it’s time to run a formal business name search against the government database (called the NUANS name search), which is necessary before you take the next step of completing your Articles of Incorporation.

 2. File your application

 You can file your application to receive your Certificate of Registration once you’ve completed your Articles of Incorporation.
-Depending on the type of business you’re starting, you may also need some supporting documents.
-If you are filing an application for the first time, pay special attention to fields that can be confusing and easily filled out incorrectly, for instance, “other provisions”.
+Depending on the type of business you’re starting, you may also need some supporting documents (for example, construction businesses).
+If you are filing an application form for the first time, pay special attention to fields that can be confusing and easily filled out incorrectly, for instance, “other provisions”.
 This is one of the benefits of using Ownr’s platform – it assists with tips and explains legal jargon in plain language throughout the entire process.

 3. Keep a minute book

-As an incorporated business in Ontario, it’s mandatory for you to keep corporate records, (a.k.a.
-Minute Book).
-A minute book describes all the activities of your business, including the following:
+As an incorporated business in Ontario, it’s mandatory for you to keep corporate records, (called a Minute Book).
+The minute book describes all the activities of your business, including the following: